tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - The minimum of being a good parent is not being a minimizer.
 Don’t look for what’s wrong, look for what’s right . . . and celebrate it!
 Lift them up,don’t cut them down.
 Root for them; that’s what they want more than anything.

+# There Are Better Forms of Motivation

+- You can subject your kids to hard and difficult things and it may help make them successful.
+These things may have even helped you be successful.
+Yelling.
+Blunt truths.
+Endless workouts.
+Emotional manipulation.
+These things work . . . but they also come at a steep emotional cost.
+Encouragement and genuine support, on the other hand, work equally well and have the added benefit of bringing you closer to your kids and making you both better people.

+- Choose the right form of motivation.
+Not the harshest.

+# Seldom Should Be Heard a Discouraging Word

+- if you’re not paying attention, it’s easy to slip into a kind of casual, thoughtless negativity: Why is your room so dirty?
+Why are you in such a bad mood today?
+Hey, stop doing that!
+Don’t touch this.
+No, you can’t watch TV right now.
+Why isn’t your room clean?
+No, you can’t have that.
+I’m disappointed with how you did on this test.
+That is just not realistic; shouldn’t you think about trying something else?
+I don’t think so.
+You already know the answer... and the answer is “no.”

+- This happens not because you’re a bad parent but rather because you’re a good one.
+You have rules and you enforce them.
+You have expectations and you push your kids to meet them.
+You know what’s best.
+You want to keep them safe and you have a house to run.

+- But still, if you’re not careful, it can come to be that almost every interaction you have with your kids is negative.
+It can start to feel, from their perspective, like an endless cascade of disappointment.
+And then, before you know it, you’ve become the voice of discouragement without even thinking about it.

+- Is that who you are?
+Is that the kind of relationship you want to have?
+If it isn’t, then you need to pay attention.
+Watch your words.
+Count your yeses and nos.
+Be intentional about what you focus on.
+Let the little things go.
+Be positive.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY